 A conviction for a theft offense can be especially difficult to live with.
 Being found guilty of stealing implies dishonesty and moral failings.
 People with theft offenses on their record often find themselves fired from their jobs or unable to work in a wide range of occupations, including as a cashier or any job that involves handling money or a position of trust.

 If you’ve been arrested and charged with theft, you might have one or more defenses available to fight the charges against you, or a shrewd defense attorney might be able to get you an outcome that avoids jail time or any serious blemish on your record.
-Before you admit to any offenses, plead guilty to any crimes, or make any statements to the police, call The Law Firm of Oscar A. Ischiu, Esq. for a free consultation.
+Before you admit to any offenses, plead guilty to any crimes, or make any statements to the police, call The Law Firm of Oscar A. Ischiu, Esq. for a consultation.
 With offices in West Covina, Ontario and Monrovia, we defend people charged with theft offenses throughout Los Angeles and San Bernardino counties.
 We’ll look into your case, advise you of your options, and let you know how we can help.
 Our dedicated criminal defense attorney is committed to ensuring our clients get fair treatment under the law, and we use all the legal tools at our disposal to help our clients accused of crimes get the best outcome in their given situation.

 California Theft Offenses

 All crimes in California are defined in separate sections of the California Penal Code.
 Each offense has its own elements that must be proven beyond a reasonable doubt before you can be convicted of the alleged offense.
 Unless and until that happens, you are presumed innocent under the law even though you have been arrested and charged with a crime.
 At The Law Firm of Oscar A. Ischiu, Esq., we hold the prosecution to its burden of proof, challenge their evidence at every turn, and present all viable defenses applicable to your case.
 Common theft offenses charged in California include the following: